xlcnd/isbntools/README.md

 All these classes follow a simple design pattern and, if you follow it, will be very easy to integrate your classes with the rest of the lib.

+If you need high quality metadata in your app, the only solution is to use *polling* of several providers.
+For that you have to write your own code (*for now*!).

 Known Issues
 ------------